Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 You can do several activities at Camp John Hay.
 You can hike through the Camp’s pine tree-lined trail, check out their butterfly garden, go horseback riding, or get your adrenaline pumping by trying out their canopy ride and zip-lines.

 There are a number of hotels in Camp John Hay.
-Most of the accommodations in and around the camp are luxury hotels like The Manor and The Forest Lodge.
-In fact, Camp John Hay hotels are known to be one of the more upscale and plush accommodations in Baguio
+Most of the accommodations in and around the camp are luxury hotels like The Manor, Le Monet, and The Forest Lodge.
+In fact, Camp John Hay hotels are known to be some of the more upscale and plush accommodations in Baguio.

 Session Road

 Session Road is also only a few minutes away from Burnham Park.
-It is is also near highly-recommended Baguio restaurants such as Good Taste, Vizco’z, and Cafe by the Ruins.
+It is also near highly recommended Baguio restaurants such as Good Taste, Vizco’s, and Cafe by the Ruins.
 Additionally, Session Road is adjacent to Harrison Road, which is the location for the popular Baguio night market.

-If you want a hotel near Burnham Park that’s also close to transportation terminals and commercial establishments; then Session Road is where you look.
+If you want a hotel near Burnham Park that’s also close to transportation terminals and commercial establishments, Session Road is the place to look.

 Harrison Road